GabMar/ApkCategoryChecker/README.md

 	`java -jar ApkCategoryChecker.jar -d -csv`

-* To analyze a directory or an APK file and put the CSV result file in a different directory, open a terminal, navgate in the directory containing the 'ApkCategoryChecker.jar' file and type:
+* To analyze a directory or an APK file and put the CSV result file in a different directory, open a terminal, navigate in the directory containing the 'ApkCategoryChecker.jar' file and type:

 	`java -jar ApkCategoryChecker.jar -p /Path/of/The/Directory/or/APK/To/Analyze -csv -o /Destination/Path/for/Result/File`